 Step 1: Putting It Together and Charging

 This is with 1/2 inch copper pipe connectors done and placeholder nuts and bolts .
 All going and charging at 8.5 Amps.
 Because of the weight ,(18 Kilos+) I'll keep it in two lots of 8 cells and later cable them in series for 48V .

-When I compress them slightly I'll remove the connectors and file just a little sideways clearance into the connectors with a dremmel.
+When I compress them slightly I'll remove the connectors and file just a little sideways clearance into the connectors with a dremmel or chain saw file..

 Step 2: Connect to Your Inverter

-I am using this as two strings of 8 cells giving 27 volts roughly and driving a 2500 watt inverter.
-Flat out it is drawing 100 amps @ 27V .
+I am going to use this as two strings of 8 cells giving 27 volts roughly and driving a 2500 watt inverter.
+Flat out it will drawing 100 amps @ 27V .
 Giving roughly 10 amps @ 240 V.